 Another source claims the name was from 'a woodward,' a forest officer who looked after wood and vert.

 Early Origins of the Wudeard family

 The surname Wudeard was first found in Essex where Commander Wadard was granted lands by King William for his assistance at the Battle of Hastings.
 The first recorded scion of the family, (Falaise Roll,p 112,) Commander Wadard assembled King William's army at Saint Valery in Normandy for the invasion of England.
 It was he, Wadard, who advised King William of the Saxon King Harold's approach from the north at Hastings.
+He is depicted on the famous Bayeux Tapestry on a foraging expedition.
+His portrait suggests that he held a senior rank.
 His descendents, Henry and Simon Wadard, were still Lords of their respective Manors in Essex in 1278.